morokhalid16/advanced-python-test/README.md

 Write the metaclass `MetaInherList` so that the class `ForceToList` inherits from `list` built-in. (read `test_meta_list` in the tests for more information)

 ### Exercise 6 (15 min)
-create a metaclass that checks if classes have an attribute named 'process' which must be a method taking 3 arguments
+Create a metaclass that checks if classes have an attribute named 'process' which must be a method taking 3 arguments

 ## Third Part (data)
 *You can use pandas in this part*